Turkey at the 1960 Winter Olympics

 Turkey competed at the 1960 Winter Olympics in Squaw Valley, United States.
 Turkish athletes competed in the Men's Alpine Downhill, Men's Alpine Giant Slalom, and Men's Alpmin Slalom events.

-Zeki Samiloğlu came in 54th place out of 65 participants in the Men's Giant Slalom.
+Zeki Şamiloğlu came in 54th place out of 65 participants in the Men's Giant Slalom.

-Zeki Samiloğlu also finished in 58th place out of 63 participants in the Men's Downhill.
+Zeki Şamiloğlu also finished in 58th place out of 63 participants in the Men's Downhill.

 Muzaffer Demirhan was disqualified in the Men's Downhill competition.

-Zeki Samiloğlu finished 39th out of 63 participants in the Men's Slalom (40 non-disqualified).
+Zeki Şamiloğlu finished 39th out of 63 participants in the Men's Slalom (40 non-disqualified).

 Muzaffer Demirhan also disqualified in the Men's Slalom.